 Winter Solstice (on or about Dec.
 21) is a heliophysical and emotional turning point for many, when days and nights go from their darkest and longest to the sudden start of gaining powerful seconds and minutes of sunlight each day.
 And yes, there’s even a Fairbanks festival for the Winter Solstice, which includes fireworks, holiday lights and just about anything that helps add brightness to the dark.

-Whether you’re a winter lover or a summer lover, Fairbanks has so much to offer.
+Whether you’re a winter lover or a summer lover, Fairbanks offers endless things to do.
 Don’t miss it on your travels to Alaska!